abhinavsharma1498/blockchain_gpu/README.md

 # Blockchain Mining using GPU
-The project aims to provide minign solution for CPU as well as GPU.
+The project aims to provide mining solution for CPU as well as GPU.

 # Build Status
 Successful build